abbyazari/abbyazari.github.io/_pages/about.md

 - Mar.
 2025: The research group is recruiting for an undergraduate student.
 See the [Join](https://abbyazari.github.io/join/) page.
 - Mar.
 2025: Dawn McKnight has joined ARG as a researcher!
 - Jan.
 2025: The research group is recruiting for MS and PhD students.
 See the [Join](https://abbyazari.github.io/join/) page.
 - Jan.
-2025: A. R. Azari joins the University of Alberta and the Alberta Machine Intelligence Institute.
+2025: Dr. Azari joins the University of Alberta and the Alberta Machine Intelligence Institute.